-Accumulating tension between the Slovak and Czech majority, and the country’s sizeable German minority, reached a peak when, during 1938, Hitler ordered self determination for the German speaking people of Czechoslovakia.
+Accumulating tension between the Slovak and Czech majority and the country’s sizeable German minority reached a peak when, during 1938, Hitler ordered self-determination for the German-speaking people of Czechoslovakia.
 To appease Hitler, France and Britain relinquished the borderlands of the country.
-During March of 1939, after convincing Slovak nationalists to withdraw and form a near-fascist, ostensibly independent `Slovak State’, Hitler transformed the rest of the country into the `Protectorate of Bohemia Moravia’, or Greater Germany.
-Six lengthy years of violent rule followed, before Russian troops freed the city during May of 1945.
+In March of 1939, after convincing Slovak nationalists to withdraw and form a near-fascist, ostensibly independent `Slovak State’, Hitler transformed the rest of the country into the `Protectorate of Bohemia Moravia’, or Greater Germany.
+Six long years of the violent rule followed before Russian troops freed the city in May of 1945.

 The 1968 `Prague Spring’ was short-lived.
-It was an effort by reforming communists, who were led by Alexander Dubček (a Slovak) to change the system and produce a socialist state ‘with a human face’.
+It was an effort by reforming communists, led by Alexander Dubček (a Slovak), to change the system and produce a socialist state ‘with a human face’.
 This did not succeed and was thwarted by Soviet tanks that ran-riot over the country throughout August.
-Over the following 2 decades, re-instated hard line Communists were in power, bribing the population by packing shop shelves with consumer items, albeit of low quality.
+Over the following 2 decades, re-instated hard-line Communists were in power, bribing the population by packing shop shelves with consumer items, albeit of low quality.
 The few remaining dissidents, amongst them the playwright Václav Havel, underwent routine persecution and harassment.